-“While Pinehurst is the country’s most historic golf resort, we’re constantly evolving,” says Pinehurst Owner and CEO Bob Dedman.
+“While Pinehurst is the country’s most historic golf resort, we’re constantly evolving,” says Bob Dedman, speaking on behalf of the Dedman family, who own Pinehurst.
 “The opening of the short course, along with the No. 4 redesign and last summer’s opening of the Deuce bring a new level of energy and excitement to the Pinehurst experience.”

 Hanse is an ideal choice for the projects.
 His portfolio of original designs includes The Olympic Golf Course in Brazil, and his restoration projects include The Country Club, LA Country Club, Myopia Hunt Club, Merion Golf Club and Oakland Hills Country Club, among others.